-The above fees shall be automatically increased annually as of January 1 in accordance with the Consumer Price Index (CPI) as established for the Denver metropolitan area.
+The above fees shall be automatically adjusted annually by April 15th, in accordance with the Consumer Price Index (CPI) as established for the Denver metropolitan area.
 No occupancy certificate shall be issued nor shall any occupancy of the premises be permitted until such fee shall have been paid in full.
 Such fee shall be used only for the development of park and recreation facilities and services.

 (a) Any person, firm, or corporation required to pay a park development fee hereunder may receive credit against such fee for public park improvement work done by said developer at the developer's expense simultaneously with the construction of the dwelling units in accordance with city standards and policies.